 For the prevention of influenza, inactivated (split) (influenza vaccine (split virion), inactivated)

-Composition and form of release of the drug
+Composition and release form of the drug

-Does not contain adjuvants and preservatives.
+Does not contain adjuvants or preservatives.

-Industrial impurities (content in 1 dose): formaldehyde - no more than 15 mcg, octoxynol-9 - no more than 100 mcg, - no more than 10 pg, ovalbumin - no more than 0.025 mcg.
+Industrial impurities (content in 1 dose): formaldehyde - no more than 15 mcg, octoxynol-9 - no more than 100 mcg, - no more than 10 pkg, ovalbumin - no more than 0.025 mcg.

-0.25 ml - syringes (1) - closed cell packages (1) - cardboard packs.
+0.25 ml - syringes (1) - closed cell packaging (1) - cardboard packs.

-The strain composition of the vaccine complies with WHO recommendations for the Northern Hemisphere and the EU decision on the composition of vaccines for the current influenza epidemic season.
+The strain composition of the vaccine complies with WHO recommendations for the Northern Hemisphere and the EU decision on the composition of vaccines for the current epidemic influenza season.

 pharmachologic effect